 - Complete the online application at least one month prior to the start of the first class.

-- A 5-7 page essay containing the following information:
+- A statement of intent (1-2 pages) containing the following information:

 - Describe your spiritual journey